propertunist/tidypics_plus/README.txt

 2.3 - compatibility for elgg 2.3
 2.3.1 - fixed: tinymce bug in ajax popup
-2.3.2 - fixed: popups not launching due to type in code
+2.3.2 - fixed: popups not launching due to type in code 2.3.3 - fixed: compatibility for gallicomments and lightbox errors